Cr4sh/openreil/docs/README.md

 ### Windows <a id="_2_2"></a>

-Building OpenREIL on Windows requires [MinGW](http://www.mingw.org/) build environment and all of the dependencies that was mnetioned above.
+Building OpenREIL on Windows requires [MinGW](http://www.mingw.org/) build environment and all of the dependencies that was mentioned above.

 ## IR format  <a id="_3"></a>